 Vibrant developer community

-Open source software projects tend to promote innovation faster than proprietary solutions because they draw contributions from a large community of developers.
+Open-source software projects tend to promote innovation faster than proprietary solutions because they draw contributions from many developers.
 The accumulation of this community participation accelerates the delivery of the key features and ecosystem that enterprises need.
 The result is that open source usually delivers on-target capabilities faster than proprietary alternatives.

-The best possible way to have a new technology achieve rapid adoption is by combining open standards with a robust open source implementation.
-Open source implementations provide an easy adoption path with interoperability, and they reduce the cost of entering the market.
+The best possible way to have a new technology achieve rapid adoption is by combining open standards with a robust open-source implementation.
+Open source implementations provide an easy adoption path with interoperability, reducing the cost of entering the market.
 Developers can spend less time implementing a standard and focus instead on building software that provides the firm with the product-differentiating features customers value.

-A key advantage of open source solutions is that they don't lock your organization in to a proprietary provider.
+A key advantage of open source solutions is that they don't lock your organisation into a proprietary provider.
 The cost of switching solutions and their vendors is typically high, which holds enterprises and startups hostage to proprietary service providers.
 Open source mitigates the risk of proprietary solutions being discontinued or no longer supported.
-How many firms have purchased proprietary software and invested in costly customizations, only to be stuck with an unsupported system or a costly upgrade path?
+How many firms have purchased proprietary software and invested in costly customisations with an unsupported system or an expensive upgrade path?

 Industry-wide research on IoT open source technologies

-Amyx+McKinsey conducted an industry-wide study on the open source projects related to IoT.
+Amyx+McKinsey conducted an industry-wide study on open source projects related to IoT.
 Our goal was to obtain a cross-section of open source projects.
-Our scope was not to reach 100-percent coverage but rather to get a diverse representation of open source IoT projects.
+Our scope was not to reach 100 % coverage but rather to get a diverse representation of open source IoT projects.